List of One Life to Live characters introduced in the 2000s: Jennifer Rappaport

 The community center burns down, and in order for Riley, Jen, Marcie Walsh, and several others to revive their failing grades, they work together to rebuild the community center.
 After several sabotages on the construction site, the community center comes together and the project is soon completed.
 After Jen experiences a handful of sleepwalking incidences at night where she would crawl into Riley's bed, she and Riley pursue a relationship.
 Several months later, Jen breaks up with Riley when he cannot bring himself to believe that Jen had no involvement in the murder of Paul Cramer.
 Jen once again becomes close to Rex.

 The evidence in Paul's murder investigation begins piling up on Jen.
 As Jen is leaving her mother's art gallery, she catches Riley's father, Daniel, planting evidence in her car.
-Jen threatens to call the police, but she is suffocated by Daniel.
-Daniel makes Jen's death look like a suicide.
+Jen threatens to call the police, but she is suffocated by Daniel and he makes death look like a suicide.
 The police close in on Daniel and he is soon arrested as he is about to be sworn in as Lieutenant Governor of Pennsylvania.
 Daniel is eventually sent to prison.

 In October 2008, Jen appears in a dream sequence after Rex is shot, where Rex is forced to compete on a game show to determine if he could be Shane Morasco's father.